avroshk/_audio-on-web/STEPS.md

   - Add process function and wrote buffer to state
   - yarn add recharts
   - Create Waveform Component (Waveform renders but pretty quickly audio starts crackling and UI blows up and freezes.
 This is because we are letting React re-render the Waveform on state change.)
+  - !!!!!
+FLAW!
+We have multiple ScriptProcessorNodes! :(  For every oscillator
+  - Restructure the Web Audio Graph so that ScriptProcessor Node is only created once